What is a debt dispute?

 If your debt involved a claim related to unpaid wages, QCAT may not have jurisdiction to consider your application.
-The tribunal's decision Evin v Smipat Pty Ltd t/as LJ Hooker Burleigh Heads QCATA 153 has more information about this issue.
+The tribunal's decision Ervin v Smipat Pty Ltd t/as LJ Hooker Burleigh Heads QCATA 153 has more information about this issue.
 You may wish to consider seeking independent legal advice regarding the most appropriate venue to commence proceedings.
 The Industrial Court of Queensland also provides fact sheets that may be of assistance.

 - is arising out of a contract for the supply of goods and/or services, or

 - involves the repair of a defect in a motor vehicle, or

 - involves damage to property caused by or from the use of a motor vehicle, and

 - is valued up to and including $25,000.

 You should try and resolve your dispute directly with the other party by contacting them, holding a face-to-face meeting or writing to them.
 Once you have reached agreement, you should write to the other party confirming your agreement.
 It is recommended that all parties sign the agreement and keep a copy.